Fall Brawl '93: War Games: Storylines

 At Beach Blast, The Superpowers (Sting and Davey Boy Smith) defeated The Masters of the Powerbomb (Big Van Vader and Sid Vicious) in a tag team match when Smith pinned Vader.
 As a result of pinning Vader, Smith earned a title shot against Vader for the WCW World Heavyweight Championship at the following month's Clash of the Champions XXIV, where Vader retained the title with the assistance of Harley Race.
 Also at the event, Harlem Heat (Kole and Kane) were revealed to be Vicious and Vader's tag team partners against the team of Sting, Smith and Rhodes in the WarGames match during Ric Flair's A Flair for the Gold segment.
-Sting introduced their mystery partner The Shockmaster, who had an infamous hilarious debut during the segment.
+Sting introduced their mystery partner The Shockmaster, who had an infamously botched debut during the segment.
 The two teams competed in several matches on WCW television before the event.

 Cactus Jack had been feuding with Harley Race since Big Van Vader and Race attacked Jack during his street fight against Paul Orndorff on the January 10 episode of Main Event.
-Vader injured Jack by powerbombing him on the concrete floor during a match between the two on the April 24 episode of Saturday Night, thus putting Jack out of action and Race took possession of a small cherished bag of Jack's.
-Jack was taken away on a stretcher and he was being searched throughout the summer of 1993.
-He then pretended to be suffering from amnesia.
+Vader injured Jack by powerbombing him on the concrete floor during a match between the two on the April 24 episode of Saturday Night, thus putting Jack, who was taken out in a stretcher, out of action.
+Race took possession of a small cherished bag of Jack's.
+Throughout the summer of 1993, the missing Cactus Jack was sought out by WCW, with it explained that he had been institutionalized and developed suffering from amnesia (though this was later revealed to be a ruse).
 On the August 7 episode of Saturday Night, Yoshi Kwan debuted as Race's new client, wearing Jack's bag around his neck.
 At Clash of the Champions XXIV on August 18, Jack returned to WCW and saved Davey Boy Smith from a post-match assault by Vader and Harley Race.
 On the August 28 episode of Saturday Night, Jack was scheduled to face Kwan in a bounty match at Fall Brawl with the possession of Jack's bag on the line.